UditNarayanSoni/uditnarayansoni/README.md

 Fresher, 2020 passout from B.Tech (Computer Science Engineering) specialized in React JS | JavaScript | HTML | CSS.
 Professional experience with technologies listed in the **Language and Tools** below.

-I created tech web-site mostly about Frontend Development.
+I create tech web-site mostly about Frontend Development.

 ***
 ## Language and Tools: